 A harvest of multicoloured crochet mice, to decorate a clock, a nursery or a craft room, or to use individually as a toy.

+Notes:

+Don’t join with a slip stitch at the end of each round.
+By continuing straight on the next round the piece will be a spiral rather than a series of circles.
+It helps to use piece of spare yarn to mark the beginning of each round so you can keep track of where you are.

-and DK mercerised cotton For help choosing alternative yarn and hooks see the blog post http://planetpenny.co.uk/2012/07/11/size-matters/
+I use a 3mm hook and DK mercerised cotton when making items which require stuffing as it makes for a denser fabric.
+For help choosing alternative yarn and hooks see the blog post http://planetpenny.co.uk/2012/07/11/size-matters/

 N.B.
 Crochet terms differ between countries.
 This pattern is written using British crochet abbreviations;